rpav/cl-autowrap/README.md

 * Accessors: Complete recursive accessors for structs and unions, including anonymous struct members, arrays, and pointers for each field.
-* Functions: Function definitions, with proper type declaration and optional inlining
+* Functions: Macros which expand into foreign calls via CFFI-SYS
 * Metadata: Full access to all the information about all types, functions, etc.